namesvin/inscript-void/README.md

-## inscript-void
+# Inscript
+## A void Linux installer script

-- Void Linux Install Script written in BASH
+- Written in 100% BASH
+- Easy to use